farhadmpr/DjangoBlog/README.md

 ## How to run

-To run Bestoon in development mode; Just use steps below:
+To run Blog in development mode; Just use steps below:

 1. Install `python3`, `pip` in your system.
 2. Clone the project `https://github.com/farhadmpr/djangoblog`.